 Faculty members in the department will also provide advice about course work and career opportunities for students with certain interests such as wildlife biology, pre-physical therapy or genetics, for example.
 These programs are based upon one of the six concentrations for the BS degree, and, in general, students with these interests will graduate with one of the six concentrations for the BS degree.

-Clicking a link in the table will take you to a listing of the advisors in that area, a link to the advising sheet for that emphasis or area, and, where available or appropriate, a suggested four-year sequence of courses.
+Clicking a link in the table below to see the advisors in that area, a link to the advising sheet for that emphasis or area, and, where available or appropriate, a suggested four-year sequence of courses.
 For specific graduation requirements including those of the general education program, a current student should run a degree evaluation in BANNER.
 Your advisor can help with this if you have questions.

 Concentrations within the Bachelor of Science in Biology

 William Jensen: 620-341-5339, firstname.lastname@example.org

 David McKenzie: 620-341-5617, firstname.lastname@example.org